alexeilebedev/openacr/txt/amc.md

 With option `-out_dir`, the location of output directory can be specified.
 The default is `.`.

-Amc generates hash tables, arrays, linked lists, dequeues, binary heaps; trees;
+Amc generates
-hierarchical, region-based memory allocators, including single and powers-of-two freelists, fifo, linear array (vector), indirect array (with permanent pointers); inline arrays and fixed-size arrays;
+* hash tables
+* arrays
+* linked lists
+* dequeues
+* binary heaps
+* trees
+* region-based memory allocators of several types: free list, powers-of-two freelist, fifo allocator, sbrk
+* attaching huge pages to any allocator
+* fifos
+* linear arrays (vectors)
+* indirect arrays (with permanent pointers)
+* inline arrays and fixed-size arrays
-Functions to convert any struct to/from a string or a bash command line; Enum support, both for integer and string values; presence masks; big-endian fields;
+* Functions to convert any struct to/from a string or a bash command line
+* Enums based on any column from a table, supporting both integer and string values
+* presence masks
+* big-endian fields
+* Scaled decimal types
+* enforced packing for protocol namespaces
+* calculation of cryptographic hashes of protocols, ensuring binary compatibility of messages sent over the wire
+* parsing of command lines with arbitrary user-defined types, supporting enums, arrays and optional fields
+* optimized 'placement new' functions for various memory buffers
+* buffers with or without asynchronous I/O, with automatic parsing of messages and edge-triggered epoll/kqueue
+* automatic incremental group-by indexes (inserting a record automatically updates global and partitioned indexes)
+* syntax help string for an executable
+* '#include' lines only for those files that are needed to compile a unit
+* forward declarations for any referenced types whose headers don't need to be included
+* controlled order of initialization (an unsolved issue in C++)
+* field-wise constructors for any record
+* copy protection for records which are cross-referenced and thus cannot be moved
+* functions to map strings to enums and enums to strings
+* allocating arbitrary fields as bitfields within other fields, with checks for overlapping
+* getters and setters for any field, if requested
+* functions to create a structured pkey out of its components (_Concat functions)
+* recursive checking that a packed type doesn't include an unpacked type by value; other consistency checks
+* conversion of any type to/from JSON object
+* full set of C++ comparison operators for any types
+* << and >> operators
-sort functions on custom fields; incremental group-by indexes; tracking of pointers with automatic cascade delete; protection against linear scanning when deleting elements of singly linked lists; scheduling constructs (for real-time modules); cycle accounting ('traces').
+* tracking of pointers with automatic cascade delete
+* protection against linear scanning when deleting elements of singly linked lists
+* lexicographic sorting and comparison of structs with any number of fields, enabling structured keys and multi-dimensional priority queues.
+* sort functions on custom fields
+* scheduling constructs (steps) for real-time modules
+* cycle accounting ('traces') for steps, dispatches
+* records indexed with an arbitrary number of indexes (multiple priority queues, linked lists, etc.)
+* custom pool (allocator) for any type
+* custom pool for any pool, allowing use of completely separate memory for different types (this is used both for performance and security)
+* optional alloc/delete counters for any pool
-Generation of C++ symbols from ssimfile columns; Statically loaded tables; Subprocess invocation;
+* C++ symbols from ssimfile columns
+* Statically loaded tables (that become part of the source code)
+* Synchronous and asynchronous subprocess invocation
+* Asynchronous I/O functions
-Asynchronous I/O. Bitsets on top of any array type.
-Char sets;
+* Bitsets on top of any integer or array type
+* Char sets, both bitmap-based and computed
-Fixed string types (Pascal strings, Left-padded strings, Right-padded strings, Fixed-length strings with numeric conversion); Scaled decimal types;
+* Fixed string types (Pascal strings, Left-padded strings, Right-padded strings, Fixed-length strings) with optional numeric conversion
-Bidirectional mappings between enumerated types;
+* Bidirectional mappings between enumerated types
-Dispatches (any group of ctypes), whether sharing a common header with a type field, or not.
+* Dispatches (any group of ctypes), whether sharing a common header with a type field, or not.
-Printing, reading, calling dispatches given both binary and text input.
+* Printing, reading, calling dispatches given both binary and text input
+* Uniform cursors (iterators):
+** cursors for all indexes
+** destructive cursors
+** cursors that allow deletion of elements while scanning ** cursors for any defined message types
+** cursors for lines in a file, or in a memory region ** cursors for files in directory
-Uniform cursor (iterator) interfaces for bheap, hash, tree, array, lines, files in directory, messages in a memory region, and more.
+** cursors for messages in a memory region.

-For each program, these things are generated in-place and from scratch, and can be iteratively customized.
+For each program, all code is generated from scratch.
 The resulting code forms a *database of source code*, containing a superset of functions that will be used by the final application.
-The generated code is verbose, user-readable, properly commented, is intended to be readable by a human, corresponds directly to the final assembly code, and intentionally uses only a small, conservative subset of C++.
+The generated code is verbose, user-readable, commented, is intended to be readable by a human, corresponds directly to the final assembly code with no ambiguity, and intentionally uses only a small, conservative subset of C++.
 `Amc` does not modify or reverse-engineer user code, so it's not a framework where you have to "plug in" anything.
-User always controls what functions will be called (dispatches and steps are an exception, but they are also explicitly controllable).
+User controls what functions will be called and when.
-`amc` is a tool for constructing robust software based on your specifications.
+Thus, `amc` is a tool for constructing robust software based on your specifications.

 The authors have spent many years using template-based libraries and class hierarchies, and found them to be unmaintainable in the long